coronel08/my-notes/notes/docs/index.md

 git add [.  or folder/ or filename]

-git commit -m 'message' - This is to add changes locally
+git commit -m 'message' - This is to add changes locally git commit -a -m "message" - This is git add and git commit.

 git push and git pull - Push and pull remote repo